vtinney/mh-onboarding-site/docs/hia.md

 - The Global Exposure Mortality Model (GEMM) (Burnett and colleagues 2018) used only outdoor air pollution cohorts and produced substantially higher burden estimates, illustrating how much the choice of function matters.
 - The Global Burden of Disease project now uses a spline-based meta-regression (MR-BRT) to fit the relative-risk curve across studies.
 We applied this approach in our global cities work.

-You will not need to derive these, but you do need to understand that the choice of CRF is a major source of difference between studies, and that we should be explicit and consistent about which one we use and why.
+You will not need to derive these, only that the choice of CRF is a major source of difference between studies.

 Baseline health rates.
 These come from vital statistics and from the GBD.
-The key methodological point, and one of my own research findings, is that using coarse, national average disease rates can badly misrepresent inequities within a city.
+Using coarse, national average disease rates can misrepresent inequities within a city.
 A wealthy and a poor neighborhood in the same city can have very different baseline mortality, so applying a single national rate hides exactly the disparities we care about.
 Where we can, we use the most spatially resolved baseline rates available.

 Population.
 Gridded population datasets (for example WorldPop and the Gridded Population of the World) place people in space so we can match them to the concentration surface.
-The choice of population dataset and how it is disaggregated can shift urban results, something we documented in the global cities study.
+The choice of population dataset and how it is disaggregated can shift urban results.

 Putting numbers on value: economic valuation.
 Many of our deliverables translate health outcomes into money, because that is the language of cost-benefit analysis and of finance ministries.
 Avoided deaths are valued using a value of a statistical life (VSL), and illnesses using cost-of-illness or willingness-to-pay estimates, adjusted for the income level of the country.
-This is where the health science meets policy.
-It is useful and also genuinely contested (discounting the future, assigning monetary value to a life, distributional fairness), so we handle it carefully and transparently.

 ## 2.3 The exposure pipeline: from emissions to concentrations to health (read this twice)